jbreeden/mruby-glib/README.md

 *+1 Glib*

 In general `mruby-glib` has a fuller API than `mruby-apr`.

-Nearly everything in `mruby-apr` has been ported to `mruby-glib` - with the exception of the socket classes and `File::Stat`.
-In most cases the ported versions support more standard library features.
-The IO implementation in `mruby-glib` is cleaner, as is the source code in general. (`mruby-apr` was initially generated from an early version of [mruby-bindings](https://github.com/jbreeden/mruby-bindings)... it was pretty ugly.)
+The IO implementation in `mruby-glib` is cleaner, as is the source code in general.
+(`mruby-apr` was initially generated from an early version of [mruby-bindings](https://github.com/jbreeden/mruby-bindings)... it was pretty ugly.)

 *+1 APR*